 The South Carolina Workers’ Compensation system has been developed to provide financial assistance to injured workers, as well as families who have lost loved ones to fatal work accidents.
 However, this complex system can be difficult to navigate and, making mistakes along the way, including missing important deadlines, can cause people to lose out on the benefits they need and deserve.

-At Chappell, Smith & Arden, our Workers’ Compensation lawyers in Columbia understand the nuances of the South Carolina Workers’ Compensation system and are skilled at efficiently guiding our clients through it.
+At Chappell Smith & Arden, P.A., our Workers’ Compensation lawyers in Columbia understand the nuances of the South Carolina Workers’ Compensation system and are skilled at efficiently guiding our clients through it.
 Focused on helping injured workers get the full amount of benefits to which they are entitled, our attorneys have a record of success when it comes to new benefit claims and appeals following wrongful denials or terminations of benefits.

 Let our attorneys put our experience and skills to work helping you obtain Workers’ Compensation benefits following any work-related injury, accident or illness.